Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with one parameter 'id' described as 'Policy ID to delete.'
-The description adds no extra meaning beyond the schema, so baseline 3 is appropriate.
+Schema coverage is 100% with 'Policy ID to delete.' in the parameter description.
+The tool description adds no further meaning, meeting the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.